katerynaf/security/README.md

 ## Overview

 This application encrypts, decrypts, and imports Python variables (often passwords) into the global namespace.
 It gives you a simple (but secure) way to store private information (such as passwords) along with your Python code, and then use that information within a production environment.
 The code is pure Python and has no third-party dependencies.
+Your unencrypted secrets never go over the wire or touch the production hard drive.

     Implementation is as simple as:       from security import *